 From Bondi Junction Station you can catch bus number 355.
 Get off on Phillip Street and walk south to Bourke Street.
 The trip takes about 30 minutes.

 For maps and travel information go to the Transport for NSW website.
-For detailed bus route maps go to the Sydney Buses website and select a route number from the dropdown menu.

 The trip will take about 10 minutes from the city centre.
 Head in the direction of Cleveland Street, Surry Hills.
 Turn right onto Bourke Street from Cleveland Street and continue along past McEvoy Street.
 Taylors College is on the right at the intersection of Powell and Bourke Streets.